The Approximation Ratio of the $k$-Opt Heuristic for the Euclidean Traveling Salesman Problem: Introduction

 The Traveling Salesman Problem (TSP) is one of the best studied problems in combinatorial optimization.
 Given $n$ cities and their pairwise distances, the task is to find a shortest tour that visits each city exactly once.
 This problem is NP-hard~\cite{GJ1979} and it is even hard to approximate to a factor that is polynomial in $n$~\cite{SG1976}.

 In the \emph{$d$-dimensional Euclidean TSP}, the cities are points in $\mathbb{R}^d$ and the distance function is the Euclidean distance between the points.
 From a practical point of view the 2-dimensional Euclidean TSP is of particular importance.
 As most of our results concern the 2-dimensional case we follow a usual convention (see e.g.~\cite{Rei1994}) and name the 2-dimensional Euclidean TSP simply \emph{Euclidean TSP}.
 The Euclidean TSP is also NP-hard~\cite{Pap1977} but it allows a polynomial time approximation scheme~\cite{Aro1998,Mit1999}.

-Euclidean Traveling Salesman Problems often appear in practice and they are usually solved using some heuristics.
-One of the simplest of these heuristics is the \emph{\2opt}.
-It starts with an arbitrary tour and then repeatedly replaces two edges of the tour by two other edges, as long as this yields a shorter tour.
-The \2opt stops when no further improvement can be made this way.
-A tour that the \2opt cannot improve is called \emph{2-optimal}.
+Traveling Salesman Problems often appear in practice and they are usually solved using some heuristics.
+One of the simplest of these heuristics is the \emph{\kopt}.
+It starts with an arbitrary tour and then repeatedly replaces $k$ edges of the tour by $k$ other edges, as long as this yields a shorter tour.
+The \kopt\ stops when no further improvement can be made this way.
+A tour that the \kopt\ cannot improve is called \emph{$k$-optimal}.

-On real-world instances the \2opt achieves surprisingly good results (see e.g.\ Bentley~\cite{Ben1992}).
-Despite its simplicity the exact approximation ratio of the \2opt for Euclidean TSP is not known.
-In 1999, Chandra, Karloff, and Tovey~\cite{CKT1999} proved a lower bound of $c\cdot \frac{\log n}{\log \log n}$ for some constant $c > 0$ and an upper bound of $O(\log n)$ on the approximation ratio of the \2opt\ for Euclidean TSP.
-This leaves a gap of factor $O(\log \log n)$ between the best known upper and lower bound for the approximation ratio of the \2opt\ for Euclidean TSP.
-By improving the upper bound we can close this gap up to a constant factor:
+On real-world instances the \kopt\ achieves surprisingly good results even in the case $k=2$ (see e.g.\ Bentley~\cite{Ben1992}).
+Despite its simplicity the exact approximation ratio of the \kopt\ for Euclidean TSP was not known so far.
+For the special case $k=2$ Chandra, Karloff, and Tovey~\cite{CKT1999} proved in 1999 a lower bound of $\Omega(\frac{\log n}{\log \log n})$ and an upper bound of $O(\log n)$.
+For arbitrary (but constant) $k$ the approximation ratio of the \kopt\ for Euclidean TSP was far open: no non-trivial lower bound was known and only the upper bound of $O(\log n)$ from the case $k=2$ was known~\cite{CKT1999}.

+Our main result closes this gap by determining the approximation ratio of the \kopt\ up to a constant factor:

+\begin{theorem} For constant $k \ge 2$ the approximation ratio of the $k$-Opt heuristic for Euclidean TSP instances with $n$ points is $\Theta(\log n / \log \log n)$. \end{theorem}